The Pebble-Relation Comonad in Finite Model Theory: Morphism and Isomorphism Power Theorems

-for all finite $\sigma$-structure $\mathcal C$ in $\emph{im}(U^{\CC_k})$. \end{theorem} The categorical interpretation of pathwidth and the isomorphism power theorem for $\Rk$ allow us to derive the following consequence from Theorem \ref{lovasz}: \begin{corollary}[{\Lovasz}-type theorem for pathwidth] For all finite $\sigma$-structures $\cala$ and $\calb$,
+for all finite $\sigma$-structure $\mathcal C$ in $\emph{im}(U^{\CC_k})$. \end{thmC} The categorical interpretation of pathwidth and the isomorphism power theorem for $\Rk$ allow us to derive the following consequence from Theorem \ref{lovasz}: \begin{cor}[{\Lovasz}-type theorem for pathwidth] For all finite $\sigma$-structures $\cala$ and $\calb$,

-for every finite $\sigma$-structure $\mathcal C$ with pathwidth $< k$. \end{corollary} Intuitively, since $\Rk\As$ is infinite for every structure $\As$, in order to meet condition 2 we employ a similar technique to the one Dawar et al.\ used when applying Theorem \ref{thm:comonadLovasz} to $\Pk$.
+for every finite $\sigma$-structure $\mathcal C$ with pathwidth $< k$. \end{cor} Intuitively, since $\Rk\As$ is infinite for every structure $\As$, in order to meet condition 2 we employ a similar technique to the one Dawar et al.\ used when applying Theorem \ref{thm:comonadLovasz} to $\Pk$.
 We consider the pebble-relation comonad $\Rkn$ that is also graded by sequence length.
 Recall that $\Rkn\As$ consists of pairs $(s,i)$, where $s$ is a sequence of length at most $n$.
 Each of the three conditions follows from the results in \cite{dawar2021} applied to $\Rkn$.

 Condition 1 follows from Corollary \ref{logiccomonad} when applied to the comonad $\Rkn$, where $F^{\CC_k^{+}}$ is instantiated as the cofree functor $F_{k,n}:\Rsigplus \rightarrow \EM(\Rkn)$ from the adjunction $U_{k,n} \dashv F_{k,n}$.